petrpajdla/stat4arch/index.md

 This session will be focused on getting to know how to code in R and do common operations on data.
 We will do a lot of coding to get to know R well.
 - R data types.
-- Missing values
+- Missing values.
-- R objects (vector, matrix, data frame) and sub-setting
+- R objects (vector, matrix, data frame) and sub-setting.
 - Getting help in R.
 - Notion of packages in R.
 - Reading data into R (`readr` package).